 - World of Bounce in Columbus: 12,000 square feet of party and play area filled with gigantic interactive inflatables.
-Open Bounce times for kids ages 2+, Tues-Fri 10AM – 1PM, Saturday & Sunday 9AM – 12PM. $10* per child / $7* per sibling plus tax.
+Open Bounce times for kids ages 2+ $10* per child / $7* per sibling plus tax.
+Check website for hours.
+Monday evening is just $5.
 Viewing area and wifi available.
 Family Night is Wednesday from 6-9 pm for $35 including 2 adults, 2 children, large pizza, and drinks (add-ons available).

 - The Bounce Club in Powell: 2 large rooms of trampolines built into the floor and 2 foam pits.
 See website for open play hours for different ages.
 Pricing is $10 per hour and up, $8.50 for siblings.
 They also offer fitness classes, mommy & me, and teen jump.

 - Sky Zone in Lewis Center: Indoor trampoline park and foam pits.
 There are lots of open jump times (pricing starts at $8 for 30 minutes), but Toddler Time is best for walking – age 5 to keep kids safe from older kids.
-Tuesdays: 9:30am-11am Fridays: 9:30am-11am Sundays: 11am-12pm $10 per child.
-All toddlers must wear SkySocks.
+Tuesdays: 9:30am-11am Fridays: 9:30am-11am Sundays: 11am-12pm $10 per child. (verify schedule, as changes may occur) All toddlers must wear SkySocks.
 They also offer special Sensory Hours each month.

 - Gym Skills in Gahanna: Preschool Area, Foam Pit Gym Area, Tumble Trak, and Juice Bar and Pro Shop.
-Stay and Play is for kids walking – 10 years old (sectioned off for younger kids) Tuesday & Friday from 9:30-12:00pm, $8 members, $11 non-members Winter Special is $5 Members, $8 Non-Members.
-Open Gym is for ages 6 and up to work on whatever skills they want.
-Every Friday 7:00pm-9:00pm, Cost: $8 members, $11 non-members.
+Stay and Play is for kids walking – 10 years old (sectioned off for younger kids), $8-$15 non-members Open Gym is for ages 6 and up to work on whatever skills they want.
+Cost: $12-$15.